9xbt/upOS-old/README.md

 # 9xOS
-A simple kernel made in assembly
+A simple kernel made in assembly.